 Yeşil Üzümlü – Useful Information

-- Üzümlü is just a short drive from Fethiye, off the main Fethiye to Denizli mountain road.
+- Üzümlü is just a short drive from Fethiye, off the main Fethiye to Denizli mountain road (see map above).
 Leave Fethiye via Günlükbaşı and head towards the D400; the main road towards Dalaman (west) and Antalya (east).
 At D400 junction, cross it and head straight on towards Üzümlü.
 You’ll see the signposts.

-- There are a handful of cheap and reasonably priced places to eat and drink in the village.
+- There is a handful of cheap and reasonably priced places to eat and drink in the village.

 - There is a dolmuş between Fethiye and Üzümlü but they aren’t too often.
-Check at the main dolmuş station (behind Konya Etli Ekmek and opposite the entrance to the Tuesday market) in Fethiye for times.
+Check at the main dolmuş station in Fethiye for times.
 Check what time the last one is, otherwise you’ll need a taxi.